vtourraine/mendeleykit/README.md

 # MendeleyKit the Mendeley SDK for Objective C #
+Version: 1.0.4:
+13 April 2015
+- the method to check authorisation status now returns a cancellable MendeleyTask object

 Version: 1.0.3
 26 March 2015
 - minor change to ensure that completion handlers are executed on the main thread